atilaTiberio/nodeapp/README.md

 # nodeapp
-Simple node application that expose simple rest endpoints to work with items.
+Simple node application that exposes some rest endpoints to work with items.
 It uses mongodb as main storage mechanism